mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 some common applications like moment tensor inversions and surface wave dispersion measurements demand detailed response metadata.
 We address this problem by leaning heavily on the existing infrastructure for handling response data in obspy.
-That is, obspy defines a python class they call *Inventory*.
+That is, obspy defines a python class they call :code:`Inventory`.
-The *Inventory* class is a complicated data structure that is best thought of, in fact, as a image of the data structure defined by an FDSN stationxml file.
+The :code:`Inventory` class is a complicated data structure that is best thought of, in fact, as a image of the data structure defined by an FDSN stationxml file.
-Embedded in that mess is the response data, but obspy has build a clean api to obtain the response information from the *Inventory*.
-In MsPASS we handle this problem by storing a pickle image of the *Inventory* object related to that channel.
+Embedded in that mess is the response data, but obspy has build a clean api to obtain the response information from the :code:`Inventory`.
+In MsPASS we handle this problem by storing a pickle image of the :code:`Inventory` object related to that channel.
 (TO DO:   our current implementation may not be correct on this point.  see discussion)

-Finally, we emphasize that if your final processing workflow requires metadata in *site* and/or *channel* you must complete preprocessing to define linking ids in wf_Seismogram and/or wf_TimeSeries.
+Finally, we emphasize that if your final processing workflow requires metadata in :code:`site` and/or :code:`channel` you must complete preprocessing to define linking ids in wf_Seismogram and/or wf_TimeSeries.
 Any incomplete entries will be dropped in final processing.
 Conversely, if your workflow does not require any receiver related Metadata (rare), these collections